scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-30-you-yeah-you-youre-not-doing-anyone-any-favors.md

 If I read you correctly, your idea is that even schools that _explicitly reject_ authorial intention as a basis for making meaning secretly rely on “intentionalist” notions, and this is because they assume that they’re interpreting texts, which, you claim to have shown, are by definition intentionally created.
 By your logic: if you’re reading a text, you are (even if inadvertantly) an intentionalist.
 This is truly magical.

-I personally like to think of meaning-as-flow which isn’t owned by anyone (author, reader, text) but which moves as we interact with texts in the manner of D&amp;G’s desiring machines.
+I personally like to think of meaning-as-flow which isn’t owned by anyone (author, reader, text) but which moves as we interact with texts in the manner of D&G’s desiring machines.
 Charles Bernstein in this fashion calls for a “criticism of desire: sowing, not reaping.”

 By  on 06/01/06 at 01:09 AM | [Permanent link to this comment](http://www.thevalve.org/go/valve/article/youre_not_doing_anyone_any_favors/#9597)
 []()